📣

 • Signing Certificate

-2. On the Organization Settings page, click the Authentication tab in the left navigation pane, locate the row of SAML in the Authentication Methods area, and then click to show the SAML method details.
+2. On the Authentication page of your TiDB Cloud console, locate the row of SAML in the Authentication Methods area, and then click to show the SAML method details.

 3. In the method details, you can configure the following: